julian3493/capstone-tracking-app-api/README.md

 ### Run

-Run the API locally using `rails s -p 3001`
+- Run the API locally using `rails s -p 3001`

 ### Testing

+- To set up the database in test enviroment use `rails db:migrate RAILS_ENV=test`
-Use `bundle exec rspec` to run test
+- Use `bundle exec rspec` to run tests

 ## Author
 ​